-More information on these indicators can be found in AB's Sustainability-Related Disclosures www.alliancebernstein. com/go/EQ8webdisclosures indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+More information on these indicators can be found in AB's Sustainability-Related Disclosures www.alliancebernstein. com/go/FI8webdisclosures

 Does this financial product consider principal adverse impacts on sustainability factors?

 - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises (#10) - Exposure to controversial weapons (#14)